maxpilotto/keypad-view/.github/README.md

     app:keyValue="1"/>
 ```
 To create a row you can use any method you like (GridLayout,TableLayout ..)
-The Keypad view uses a wrapper around the Key and then a horizontal linear layout as a row, like the following
+The old Keypad layout used to have a wrapper around the Key and then a horizontal linear layout as a row, like the following
 ```xml
 <LinearLayout
     android:layout_width="wrap_content"